Karaoke Contest Rules

-Contestants put on skits, perform artistic acts, and go for audience appeal, all while performing songs to complement their performance.
+Contestants put on skits, perform artistic acts, and go for audience appeal, all while performing songs to compliment their performance.

 All members of the group must perform in both rounds to be eligible for a prize.

 Once you have checked in, you may not switch group members.
-Adding, subtracting, or substituting group members in between rounds of the contest are PROHIBITED.
+Adding, subtracting, or substituting group members in between rounds of the contest is prohibited.

 Contestants may only compete for one group.

-Songs must be from the following categories: Anime, Video game, J-rock/J-pop, K-pop, C-pop or Filk.
-(Filks—anime-themed song parodies—will only be allowed during the Karaoke Cosplay Hybrid contest).
+Songs must be from the following categories: Anime, Video game, J-rock/J-pop, or Filk.
+(Filks – anime-themed song parodies – will only be allowed during the Karaoke Cosplay Hybrid contest).

 English songs which were not originally created for an anime series, or straight covers of such songs (for example, Fly Me to the Moon, or a “popular” song used as an anime series theme song) are not allowed.
 English songs which are significantly changed or adapted from the original version (for example, has Japanese lyrics) might be okay.
 If you are in doubt as to whether a song is acceptable for the contest, please ask us before signing up, and we will make a ruling.

 You may sing the same song for both the audition and the final round.
-Contestants competing in both Kumoricon Idol and Karaoke Cosplay Hybrid must have a different song for each contest.
-At auditions, you will be required to sing a piece from both styles so that you can be judged for each category separately.
+Contestants competing in both Kumoricon Idol and Karaoke Cosplay Hybrid must have a different song for each contest, but only need to audition once.

 Songs are limited to the following lengths:

-Contestants must provide their own music in either audio CD format or MP3 readable on CD.
+Contestants must provide their own music in a format readable on an audio CD player.
 No portable music players, flash memory devices, MDs, or cassettes are allowed.
-Audio tracks with vocals are allowed for the Hybrid competition, but karaoke versions are strongly recommended.
-You may lose points in Vocal Performance if the judges cannot hear your voice, rather than the original artists.
+Audio tracks with vocals are allowed, but karaoke versions are strongly recommended.

 We will make a reasonable effort to return your CD to you, but we are not responsible for lost or forgotten CDs.
-It is the responsibility of the contestant to claim their CD after the contest!
-Unclaimed CDs will be available in the Karaoke Lounge until the end of the convention.
+It is the responsibility of the contestant to claim their CD after the contest.
+Unclaimed CD’s will be available in the Programming Room until the end of the convention.